Toloka/docs/en/template-builder/templates/accessories-recommendations.md

 ## Add clarifying questions to one of the options {#add-addition}

 The [helper.if](../reference/helper.if.md) component displays an interface element after a specific response is selected.
-In this example, a Toloker can only answer the question about recommendations if both images is loaded.
+In this example, a Toloker can answer the question about recommendation only if both images loaded.

   {% cut "Show code" %}